Table of Contents | Click to navigate sections on this page

 - Clear an area to the left of your driveway, along the curb line.
 This allows the current plow accumulation to empty BEFORE your driveway, at least minimizing the size of the berm left behind as it passes.

 Any openings created will need to be maintained by clearing what has emptied into them for future storm accumulations.
-We regret that this is an inescapable result of plowing operations and are grateful for your patience and accomodations.
+We regret that this is an inescapable result of plowing operations and are grateful for your patience and accommodations.

 Recommendations for clearing sidewalks is very similar to that of clearing driveways, see above.
 Pile snow away from the road so that it does not get pushed back onto the sidewalk or wait until the final pass of the plow to clear.
 Ordinance §126-28 requires an owner or occupant to clear sidewalks abutting their property within 24 hours of a storm’s end.
 The area cleared needs to be at least 3 feet wide and run the entire length of the sidewalk.